wasabipesto/valinor/README.md

 ### [Element](https://github.com/vector-im/element-webd)
 Element is really simple to set up, you don't even really need to mount the config file if you're okay with the defaults.
-If you do, make sure youo create an empty file first.
+If you do, make sure you create an empty file first.
 Otherwise docker will create a folder there, which you probably don't want.

 ## Backup